flomio/cordova-plugin-flomio/README.md

 	}
 	```

-* `onNdefDiscovery(resultCallback)`
+* `getDataBlocks(resultCallback, deviceId)`

-	Assign a callback function to fire when NDEF content is discovered on a nearby tag
+	Retrieve NDEF formatted data from a tag in proximity of a specified target device

 	```
 	function resultCallback(result)